John J. Sullivan

-John J. Sullivan was nominated as the U.S. Ambassador to the Russian Federation by former President Donald J. Trump on October 11, 2019; confirmed by the Senate on December 12, 2019; and sworn in by former Secretary of State Mike Pompeo on December 23, 2019.
+John J. Sullivan was nominated as the U.S. Ambassador to the Russian Federation by President Donald Trump on October 11, 2019; confirmed by the Senate on December 12, 2019; and sworn in by Secretary of State Mike Pompeo on December 23, 2019.
+Mr. Sullivan was asked by President Joe Biden in January 2021 to continue his service as Ambassador to the Russian Federation.

-Ambassador Sullivan previously served as Deputy Secretary of State from May 24, 2017, until December 21, 2019.
-He served as acting Secretary of State from April 1 to April 26, 2018.
+Ambassador Sullivan previously served as the Deputy Secretary of State from May 24, 2017, until December 21, 2019.
+He served as the acting Secretary of State from April 1 to April 26, 2018.

 Prior to joining the Department of State, Ambassador Sullivan was a partner in Mayer Brown LLP, and co-chair of the law firm’s national security practice.
 From 2010 to 2016, he was the Chairman of the U.S.-Iraq Business Dialogue, a governmental advisory committee on United States economic relations with Iraq.